medialab/minet/cookbook/scraping_dsl.md

 Two things should be noted here:

-1. In the absence of any additional information, the scraper will fallback to extract the node's text.
+1. In the absence of any additional information, the scraper will always fallback to extract the node's text if not instructed otherwise.
 2. Extracted text is always stripped of its leading and trailing whitespace for convenience.

 ## Declaring what to extract

-But maybe we want something more than a selected node's text.
+But maybe we want something different than a selected node's text.
 What if we want its inner html?
 Or one of its attribute?
 Then we need to say so using the `item` key:

 ```yml
 ---